cnguyen10/cnguyen10.github.io/_posts/2021-06-29-meta-learning-a-cross-validation-perspective.md

 <section>
     <h2 class="number-heading">Differentiation with other transfer learning approaches</h2>
     <div>
-        Given the definition of meta-learning in \sectionautorefname~\ref{sec:meta_learning}, it is often a source of confusion to differentiate meta-learning from other transfer learning approaches.
+        Given the definition of meta-learning in section <a href="#meta-learning-extends-cross-validation">3</a>, it is often a source of confusion to differentiate meta-learning from other transfer learning approaches.
 In this section, some popular transfer learning methods are described with their objective function formulated to purposely distinguish from meta-learning.
     </div>
     <section>
         <h3 class="number-heading">Fine-tuning</h3>